The M\"obius Domain Wall Fermion Algorithm: M obius Domain Wall Fermions

 The scaling parameter plays a particularly important role in M\"obius Fermions.
 Since the sign function is scale invariant, if we simply rescale the Shamir action, $\epsilon_{Ls} [H_5]= \epsilon_{L_s/\alpha} [\alpha H_5]$, the M\"obius action is identical to the Shamir action in the $L_s \rightarrow \infty$ limit.
 Thus it is proper to regard this as a new algorithm with improved chirality at finite $L_s$.
 A heuristic explanation for this is easily understood.
 Consider how the polar approximation in Eq.~\ref{eq:ApproxEPS}, \be \epsilon_{L_s}(H_5) = \sum_\lambda | \lambda \> \epsilon_{L_s}(\lambda) \< \lambda |\,, \ee in the spectral representation approaches the sign function $\epsilon(H_5)$.
 The polar approximation, illustrated in Fig.~\ref{Fig:fig7}, is exact at $\lambda = \pm 1$ and has an error $\Delta_{L_s}(\lambda) = (1 - \epsilon^2_{L_s}(\lambda))/4$ that satisfies the inversion symmetry $\Delta_{L_s}(\lambda) = \Delta_{L_s}(1/\lambda)$.
 It converges exponentially for increasing $L_s$ in a window $O(1/L_s) < |\lambda| < O(L_s)$.
 However since the spectrum of $H_5$ is bounded $|\lambda| \le \lambda_{max}$ the upper end of the window is wasted whenever $L_s > O(\lambda_{max})$.
 Consequently by using the M\"obius scaling parameter $\alpha$, the log spectrum can be shifted and for $\alpha \lambda_{max} < O(L_s)$ we take advantage of the entire window in the polar approximation, greatly improving the approximation for the small eigenvalues with essentially no damage to the approximation at the high end of the eigenvalue spectrum.
 For example with the Shamir kernel with $a_5 =1$, $\lambda_{max} \simeq (8-M_5)/(10- M_5) \simeq 3/4 $ so we can rescaling the Shamir kernel by $\alpha = O(L_s)$ allowing the window to cover better the low eigenvalues that are mostly responsible for the observed explicit chiral symmetry breaking.

-In addition note that for low eigenvalues, the sign function obeys the scaling rule, $\epsilon_{L_s}(\lambda) \simeq \epsilon_{L_s/\alpha}(\alpha \lambda)$.
-Indeed as illustrated in Fig.~\ref{Fig:scaling}, this scaling rule holds quite well in the the entire spectral range of the Hermitian kernel $H_5$ so the Domain Wall operator is essentially unchanged under this ``approximate equivalence relations'': \be \mbox{\bf Scaling Rule:} \quad \mbox{Shamir at} \; \; L_s \simeq \mbox{M\"obius at} \; \; L_s/\alpha \; . \ee Since each eigenvector of the operator and therefore the operator itself is preserved, the M\"obius rescaling can be understood as an improved algorithm for essentially the same lattice Dirac action.
+In addition note that for low eigenvalues and typical values of $\alpha$ (such as those used in our numerical tests), the sign function obeys the scaling rule, $\epsilon_{L_s}(\lambda) \simeq \epsilon_{L_s/\alpha}(\alpha \lambda)$.
+Indeed as illustrated in Fig.~\ref{Fig:scaling}, this scaling rule holds quite well for a substantial part of the low end of the spectral range of the Hermitian kernel $H_5$ so the Domain Wall operator is essentially unchanged under this ``approximate equivalence relation'': \be \mbox{\bf Scaling Rule:} \quad \mbox{Shamir at} \; \; L_s \simeq \mbox{M\"obius at} \; \; L_s/\alpha \; . \ee Since each eigenvector of the operator and therefore the operator itself is preserved, the M\"obius rescaling can be understood as an improved algorithm for essentially the same lattice Dirac action.
 For codes requiring an aggressive chiral approximation, the advantage of the M\"obius algorithm will be dramatic.
 For example, recently the Shamir domain simulation have required $L_s = 48$ for ${\cal N} =1$ SUSY~\cite{Giedt:2008xm} and $L_s = 32$ for thermodynamics~\cite{Cheng:2009be} or even larger $L_s$ to get sufficiently small $m_{res}$.
 However as demonstrated in Fig.~\ref{Fig:scaling} the rescaling from Shamir at $L_s = 48$ to M\"obius at $L_s = 12$ and $\alpha = 4$ has no visible effect on a loglog plot.
 The difference is $|\epsilon_{48}[\lambda]- \epsilon_{12}[ 4 \lambda] | < 10^{-3}$ for all the vectors of $H_5$.
 Consequently any simulation using $L_s = 32$ or larger should benefit very substantially by a factor of 2-4 using M\"obius in the range of $L_s =12$ to $16$ with equally small values of $m_{res}$.